scaleoutsean/awesome-solidfire/README.md

 #### Storage replication management with Longhorny, a SolidFire replication management tool (OSS)

 - [Longhorny](https://github.com/scaleoutsean/longhorny) is a permissively licensed script for CLI-based replication management.
 It supports only 1-to-1 cluster and volume relationships.
 It may be used to pair/unpair clusters, pair/unpair volumes, change direction of replication, and more.
 Language: Python 3.
 There's a short [demo](https://rumble.com/v513r8w-project-longhorny.html) (5m11s) if you want to see the main features
 - [Kubefire](https://github.com/scaleoutsean/kubefire) focuses on using Longhorny and other tools in Kubernetes environments with Trident CSI.
-Additional notes on Trident CSI can be found in Backup & Restore section.
+Additional notes on Trident CSI and SolidFire CSI can be found in Backup & Restore section.
   - Storage cluster failover for one Kubernetes cluster with Trident CSI and two SolidFire clusters is one of two approaches described in Kubefire scenarios, although not the recommended one.
 It uses NetApp Trident's Volume Import feature (a quick demo (2m55s) can be viewed [here](https://youtu.be/aSFxlGoHgdA) while some additional content available on my blog.
 For two Kubernetes clusters, each with own SolidFire cluster, you'd simply set up replication between SolidFire clusters (use consistency groups and group snapshots where necessary) and push Trident PVC-to-PV mapping to the remote site where you'd swap PV from SolidFire Cluster A for PVs replicated from SolidFire Cluster B so that you can promote Cluster B's volume replicas to readWrite mode and run Trident volume import before you start Kubernetes on that site.
+  - This project was stuck for a long while as I tried to find ways to work around Trident CSI's handling of SolidFire backends.
+From SolidFire CSI release (early 2026), going forward it will be focused on SolidFire CSI alone

 ### Backup and Restore